Latteralus/The-Wyrnlands/README.md

 🌾 The Wyrnlands — A Deep, Offline Medieval Life Simulation RPG

 The Wyrnlands is a modular, text-driven simulation RPG built entirely in-browser using Phaser.js and SQLite.
 You begin as a commoner in a dynamic medieval world where every citizen works, trades, builds, and ages in real time.
-Survive, thrive, and climb the social ladder as you buy land, run businesses, build homes, and influence your growing town.
+Survive, thrive, and climb the social ladder as you buy land, run businesses, build homes, and influence a constantly changing region.

 🧱 Fully offline, no server required